piyushn28/CallEE/README.md

    * Our platform provides features to conduct quizzes with live leaderboard.

    * Every question is once attemptable and can't be retrieved back after answering once.
+No screenshot or text copying.
 Hence the cheating is prevented.

    * Quizzes can be conducted and attempted by students in various fields like academics, job oriented, etc.